 During this stage, materials such as carbon and sulfates are removed from the clay.
 At the end of this stage, any change in the clay’s weight is so small as to not make a difference to the naked eye.

 It’s worth mentioning that at around 1064F, (573C) the silica (otherwise called quartz) changes its structure.
 This causes a temporary increase in size in the pottery ware.
 The expansion is only between 1 and 2%, and it will contract again once the clay is cooled.

-None the less, this expansion is the reason why bisque ware may crack in the kiln around this temperature.
-Cracks are more likely to occur if the temperature is increasing to quickly and the clay does not have time to adjust.
+Nonetheless, this expansion is the reason why bisque ware may crack in the kiln around this temperature.
+Cracks are more likely to occur if the temperature is increasing too quickly and the clay does not have time to adjust.

 3) ‘Sintering’ also causes clay to shrink